-The Private Training Institutions Branch (PTIB) of the Ministry of Post-Secondary Education and Future Skills regulates private institutions that offer career training programs in British Columbia.
+The Private Training Institutions Regulatory Unit (PTIRU) within the System Integrity Branch Private Training Institutions Branch (PTIB) of the Ministry of Post-Secondary Education and Future Skills regulates private institutions that offer career training programs in British Columbia.
+The System Integrity Branch assumed responsibility for the regulation of career training programs in Summer 2024.

-The governing legislation is the Private Training Act (PTA) and related regulations which came into force in 2016 in order to:
+The governing legislation is the Private Training Act (PTA) and related regulations: